ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 .. note::

-   This is supported from AC3.3.
    The :ref:`instructions for integrating Copter with gripper <common-electro-permanent-magnet-gripper>` are out of date and use DO_SET_SERVO to activate the gripper (April 2015).

 **Command parameters**